 The advance coordination of individual team members and pre-trial activities helps to anticipate and provide services and support that victims' need during the actual trial, which include:

-- Develop and adhere to a plan for all daily activities.

-- Create specific teams for families; transportation and parking; and check-ins of identification for victims and providers.
+- Develop and adhere to a plan for all daily activities. - Create specific teams for families; transportation and parking; and check-ins of identification for victims and providers.

-- Address all logistics.

-- · Provide for victim safety and security.

-- Manage media relations.

-- Facilitate victim impact statements.

-- Plan for a continuum of services for victims and providers once the trial has ended.

 Overview of Daily Schedule